LukeMcCann/MathematicsRevision/Foundations/CommutativeAssociative.md

 (1 .
 2 ) .
 3 = 1 .
 (2 .
 3) = 6
 (a . b) . c = a . (b . c)

+## Identity Property

+Identity properties are pretty self explanatory.
+Identity properties are properties which do not change the outcome of the expression:

+2 + 0 = 2
+a + 0 = a

+2 .
+1 = 2
+a .
+1 = a

+## Zero Property
+Similar to the identity property, the zero properties are properties which always result in 0.

+2 .
+0 = 0
+a .
+0 = 0

+0 / 1 = 0
+0 / a = 0